MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 - get a new envelope
 - in QBO, click on each Payment, find the invoice/sale it's applied to
 - add the invoice/sale number to the spreadsheet
-- print the invoice/sales receipt
+- print the invoice/sales receipt (including partial payments!)
 - print this spreadsheet
 - mark of income invoices, sales, etc on the spreadsheet as you put them in the envelope
 - staple the spreadsheet to the months income envelope and file it in the folder for that month